deepakbatham572/Portfolio/README.markdown

 # Portofolio

-This is portfolio built using HTML,CSS and javascript.
+This is an responsive portfolio built using HTML,CSS and javascript for certification course.